hackerwins/homepage-old/docs/main/index.md

 ## About Yorkie

-Yorkie is an open source document store for building collaborative editing applications.
-Yorkie provides the SDK, Server, and Database to eliminate the tedious work, can be operational and can use the services just out-of-box.
-Yorkie will take care of the collaborative features while you focus on your direct services.
+Yorkie is an open source document store for building collaborative applications.
+Yorkie provides synchronization primitives such as JSON-like document and Peer Awareness API to easily develop real-time collaborative applications.

+Yorkie consists of Document, Client, and Agent.

+- Document: Document is a CRDT-based data type.
+We can representing the model of the application.
+And we can edit it even while offline.
+- Client: Client is a normal client that can communicate with the Agent.
+We can synchronize the changes of the document by using Client.
+- Agent: Agent receives changes from Client, stores them in DB, and propagates the changes to Clients who subscribe to the Document.

+High-level overview of Yorkie is as follows:

  ```
   +--Client "A" (Go)----+